adnan12398/handas-laptop/README.md

 # handas-laptop

-Simple landing page in HTML5 and CSS3
+One page responsive in HTMl5 and CSS3 that was inspired by a design on dribble.com.